triularity/avrspec/README.txt

 		ADMUX_ADLAR	The ADMUX register contains the ADLAR bit.
 		ADMUX_MUX5	The ADMUX register contains the MUX5 bit.
 		ADMUX_REFS2	The ADMUX register contains the REFS2 bit.
+		MCUCR_PUD	The MCUCR register contains the PUD bit.
+		SFIOR_PUD	The SFIOR register contains the PUD bit.
 		HIGH_IOM	The core has I/O addressed > 0xFF.
 		MUX		The value is the highest MUXn bit
 				(e.g. 3 = MUX3)